 CHICAGO (Legal Newsline) – Attorneys are calling a settlement with L.A.
 Tan Enterprises a-first-of-its-kind regarding the collection and storage of the fingerprints of its customers.

-All of this occurred, the suit claimed, without members receiving any data retention policy statement from the individual franchises as allegedly required by the state’s Biometric Information Privacy
+All of this occurred, the suit claimed, without members receiving any data retention policy statement from the individual franchises as allegedly required by the state’s Biometric Information Privacy Act (BIPA).

 According to Edelson PC, the firm representing the plaintiff, this is the first court settlement involving Illinois’ BIPA law.
 The settlement was reached in Cook County Circuit Court.

 International Biometrics & Identity Association Vice Chairman Walter Hamilton explains that biometric data is much more inherently protected than personally identifiable information.

 “Biometric data is typically derived from the original image (or raw data) that is collected from a sensor (such as the image of a fingerprint pattern) and is then converted into a ‘template’ through a process called feature extraction,” Hamilton said.

 This template consists of turning the image into a series of numbers, which do not reveal any “identifying information about a person."
 The numbers are applied to an algorithm that varies from vendor to vendor, thus making the broad use of stolen data increasingly hard to access outside the proprietary source vendor.

 Any attempt to reverse-engineer the biometric data is all but impossible.

 “Since a significant majority of the raw data is discarded during the feature extraction process,” Hamilton said.

 Most litigation involving stolen identification data involves personally identifiable information, such as Social Security cards and PIN numbers.